LeonZerr/calendar_project_2/README.md

 - python-dotenv to load environment variables

 ![picture](construction.png)

+---

+## How to Run:
+ - Clone the repository
+ - Set up (create) the PostgreSQL database: calendar_db;
+ - Create a .env file in the root directory with your PostgreSQL connection details
+ - Run the application (python main.py)

 ## Once the program is running, the Tkinter interface provides the following options: